 Under the invoice-based VAT collection, sale receipts or invoice is used to compute the corresponding VAT.
-Traders when they sell their goods and services offer invoice containing separate details of VAT collected.
+Traders when they sell their goods and services offer invoices containing separate details of VAT collected.
 Most countries in the world today use the invoice-based method of VAT collection.

 Another way to categorize VAT collection is to classify it based on the timing of collection.

 Cash-based accounting is simpler than accrual-based calculation.
 Emphasis is laid on the cash that is being handled instead of whether all the bills are paid.
-Whenever payment is received, that date is recorded as date of receipt of funds.
+Whenever a payment is received, that date is recorded as the date of receipt of funds.

 VAT returns have to be filed by businesses that have an annual turnover that is Rs.5 lakhs or higher.
 VAT is payable on all goods and services that are domestic or imported.
-VAT returns can be filed traditionally by filling and submitting the requisite paperwork to the appropriate authorities.
-It can also be filed online if registered under VAT Act 2003 using the provided user id and password.
+VAT returns can be filed traditionally by filling and submitting the required paperwork to the appropriate authorities.
+It can also be filed online if registered under the VAT Act 2003 using the provided user id and password.

 VAT Implementation in Various State of India